AlexPaolo/katacoda-scenarios/course-data-host01-reference/step2.md

   "terminals": [{"name": "Docker Stats", "command": "docker stats", "target": "host01"}] }
 The can be used for tasks such as watching a event stream, or viewing all the processes running on a system.

+Within the Markdown content for Katacoda you can embed any HTML element, this means you would have the ability to embed YouTube videos, such as the example below.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/KeJJ34BvA7Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+The HTML included is:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/KeJJ34BvA7Q" frameborder="0" allow="accelerometer; autoplay; encrypted-med